thomasdori/CAB/README.md

 	* Setting X-Frame option in ConfigurationHelper: Response.AddHeader "X-FRAME-OPTIONS", "DENY"
 	* Adding JavaScript for browser which do not support X-Frame option: <antiClickjack> + related script block below

-8. Information Leakage - Database Error
+8. Information Leakage
+	* In general errors should not be considered (On Error Resume Next in ConfigurationHelper.asp)
+	* Application and database errors should not be delivered to the client

 9. Content Tampering
 	* Because URL parameter are not used (see 5.
 CSRF) they can not be displayed on the page.